COLORADO SPRINGS~ August 10-15, 2020: Tuition $2,500 (now enrolling)

-The 5-Day Intensive, like the 6-Day course, is a profound, whirlwind dissection journey layer-by layer through the whole human form, the main difference being the use of unfixed tissues.
-This perspective is a perfect complement to the explorations of the fixed course, in that it adds the element of movement to the deep encounter with structure.
+The 6-Day Intensive (unfixed), is a profound, whirlwind dissection journey layer-by layer through the whole human form, the main difference being the use of unfixed tissues.
+This perspective is a perfect complement to the explorations of the fixed course.
 6-7 participants per table work together to dissect and discuss the structure and function of human anatomy from an integral perspective.
 Gil's experience working with both fixed and unfixed tissues informs the exploration, and the space, to the advantage of the whole group.

 All laboratory workshops are structured to support the participants in a community oriented approach to hands on learning.
 Through various short talks, conversation, and the dissection process, participants gain deeper anatomical knowledge as well as greater self-awareness.